Control-Oriented System Identification: Classical, Learning, and Physics-Informed Approaches: Direct Identification and Verification of Control-Relevant Properties

 Inspired by the fundamental lemma, \cite{PersisLinear} establishes a direct data-driven closed-loop characterization of an LTI system, which builds the basis for a data-driven state-feedback design.
 Furthermore, this result has led to direct data-driven state-feedback design for polynomial systems \citep{DePersis1}, for Lur'e-type systems \citep{Persis_quad_constr}, for LPV systems \citep{LPV_direct}, and for nonlinear systems via LPV embedding \citep{LPV_NL} and via nonlinearity cancellation \citep{NonlinearityCancell}.
 Moreover, the fundamental lemma is suitable for data-driven simulation and output matching control \citep{Markovsky}, data-driven predictive control with guarantees for LTI systems \citep{deepc,DDMPC}, LPV systems \citep{LPV_PC}, feedback linearizable systems \citep{FeedbackLin}, bilinear systems \citep{yuan2022data}, nonlinear systems \citep{BerberichNL}, and system level synthesis \citep{SLS}.

 We conclude that the application of Willems' fundamental lemma enables a simple and direct verification of dissipativity and related system properties from a single input-output trajectory.
-However, the analysis via the fundamental lemma calls for noise-free measurements, is restricted to finite horizon, and an extension to general nonlinear systems is unknown.
+However, the analysis via the fundamental lemma calls for noise-free measurements, is restricted to finite horizon, and an extension to general nonlinear systems is unknown. { Recent work has begun to investigate nonlinear extensions of this viewpoint; for example, \citet{lazar2025product} uses a product Hilbert space framework to develop a generalized Koopman operator and a nonlinear analogue of the fundamental lemma.}